scalacenter/tooling-working-groups/meetings/2018-01-17/minutes.md

 Eugene Burmako added that he sees SemanticDB as a useful standard that works for both complete and partial information.
-He points out that it doesn't have to be persisted, so it can be exchanged in-memory.
-He notes that it's used to index third-party dependencies.
-It is used to communicate with the presentation
-compiler: the presentation compiler can produce SemanticDB data.
+He points out that it doesn't have to be persisted, so it can be exchanged in-memory, and that it's used to index third-party Scala and Java dependencies in Metals.
+It is used to communicate with the presentation compiler: the presentation compiler can produce SemanticDB data.
 Eugene suggests that SemanticDB could be a good standard for exchanging information between tools.

 Jon suggests that the LSP proposal is well-defined, and implementations exist, but suggests that the BSP should be designed to be modular to support more